 This category includes both jobseekers and persons exempt from seeking work, such as those exempt because of social or familial reasons (and the older employees and early retired discussed in the next paragraph).
-The amount of the unemployment benefit is calculated on the basis of the previous salary but there is a ceiling (depending on unemployment status).
-Replacement rates depend on family situation and the length of the unemployment.
-In principle, unemployment benefits are unlimited in time, however, long-term unemployed may be excluded from the system if they do not make sufficient efforts to find work.
+The amount of the unemployment benefit is calculated on the basis of the previous salary, and a ceiling applies that is different depending on unemployment status.
+The replacement rate that applies thus depends on family situation (single, cohabitating, head of the family) and the length of the unemployment (digressive over time).